 We did island hopping in French Polynesia, and stopped off at LA on the way back.
-We spent about 5 days each on 3 French Polynesian islands, then about the same in LA on the way back.
-We planned pretty meticulously so that we could just relax when we were there, and take advantage of the holiday of a lifetime.
-We planned the trip around visiting Bora Bora, as we didn’t know when else we would get an excuse (or the funds!) to do a trip like that!
+Then we spent about 5 days each on 3 French Polynesian islands, then about the same in LA on the way back.
+The planning was pretty meticulously so that we could just relax when we were there.
+We wanted to take full advantage of the holiday of a lifetime.
+The trip was organised around visiting Bora Bora.
+We didn’t know when else we would get an excuse (or the funds!) to do a trip like that!

 We weighed up travelling time vs costs and value for money on each French Polynesian island and planned from there.
-We flew to Mo’orea via LA first.
-Mo’orea is Bora Bora’s (slightly) lesser known little sister, so your money goes further there – we managed to book an overwater bungalow on Mo’orea for nearly half the price of a beach bungalow on Bora Bora.
+First we flew to Mo’orea via LA .
+Mo’orea is Bora Bora’s (slightly) lesser known little sister, so your money goes further there.
+We managed to book an overwater bungalow on Mo’orea for nearly half the price of a beach bungalow on Bora Bora.
 Then a few days later we did a hop, skip, a short plane, and a water taxi to our beach bungalow on Bora Bora, where we had our own private beach.
 Then we flew back to Tahiti, which is the largest of the islands and where international flights go from.
 From there, we flew to LA and spent some time exploring Santa Monica, Hollywood, and also did Universal and Disney!

 What was it that you wanted from your honeymoon.
 Were you looking for adventure or relaxation?

 Both!
 After the manic year saving and planning for our wedding, we mostly wanted to chill out.
 But we are avid travellers and wanted to make it the trip of a lifetime – your honeymoon is a great excuse to do that!
 So we mixed water and beach bungalows with island hopping and experiences (activities and wildlife trips), and then explored LA on the way back (our flight transfers were via LA, so we thought we may as well make the most of it).